 Release anger.
 Responsibilities can often cause us to feel angry, especially when we feel that they are excessive, or that someone else is not carrying their own weight.
 Stored anger can cause pain in any area of your body.
 Practice releasing anger while forgiving yourself (and others.)

 Try acupuncture.
 In Traditional Chinese Medicine, frozen shoulder is called “50 Year Shoulder” and is considered a wind-cold invasion.
 The more modern thinking is that persistent pain at a fixed site, such as with frozen shoulder, is also due to blood stasis.
 Acupuncture needles inserted into trigger points and also the meridians that transverse the painful area can help relieve the source of shoulder pain and immobility.
 In addition, Chinese herbal remedies for dispelling wind and cold and tonifying blood may help.
 Be sure to ask your acupuncturist what is right for you.

 Recite affirmations.
 Louise Hay’s affirmation for shoulder problems is “I choose to allow all of my experiences to be joyous and loving.”
 You can also try “I am allowing love and joyous energy to flow through me freely.”
-Depending on which shoulder is frozen, you can add “I balance my feminine (right side) or masculine (left side) energy easily and effortlessly.”
+Depending on which shoulder is frozen, you can add “I balance my feminine (left side) or masculine (right side) energy easily and effortlessly.”
 Finally, you can try saying, “with forgiveness, understanding and compassion, I bend and flow with ease.”
 Try doing your affirmations in front of a mirror several times per day.